qureshinomaan/Generate-Occupancy-Maps/README.md

 ## Depth Image
-In CV, a depth image contains information about depth of surfaces presents in the image. s Some methods to get the depth image.
+In CV, a depth image contains information about depth of surfaces presents in the image.
+Some methods to get the depth image.
 * Stereo Methods.
 * Monocular Methodss.